 - In case of automatic dissolution.

 5. Limited Liability Partnership (LLP): A limited liability partnership (LLP) is a partnership in which some or all partners (depending on the jurisdiction) have limited liabilities.
-LLP is governed by limited liability partnership Act 2008.
+LLP is governed by the Limited Liability Partnership Act 2008.
 Liability is limited to the extent of his contribution in the LLP.
-Minimum 2 designated partner and no limit on maximum number of Partners.
+Minimum 2 designated partners and no limit on the maximum number of Partners.
 A partner is not liable for another partner’s misconduct or negligence, except in certain cases.
 LLP is a legal entity separate from its partner.
 It has own assets in his name, sure and be sued.
 Since LLP contains element of both ‘a corporate structure’ as well as ‘a partnership firm structure’ LLP is called a hybrid between a company and a partnership.
-It has perpetual succession (death of a partner does not affect the existence of LLP).
+It has perpetual succession (the death of a partner does not affect the existence of LLP).
 Partners have a right to manage the business directly.
 Firms and companies can get themselves converted into LLP.
-LLP cannot raise fund from public.
+LLP cannot raise funds from the public.

-Following documents are required for account opening of a company:
+The following documents are required for the account opening of a company:

 i) Certificate of Incorporation: Issued by Registrar of Companies.
 It is conclusive proof for incorporation of the company & compliance of all formalities by promoters.

 ii) Certificate of commencement of business: A company having share capital cannot commence business until it has obtained the certificate to commence business (COB) from the concerned Registrar of Companies.
 Certificate of commencement of business is not required by Private Ltd. Co. as its shares are closely held & it can commence business on its incorporation.